Communications from School

 Teacher-initiated communication will occur when a student has a homework or behavioral issue that requires home support and follow through.

-To be aware of events going on at school, families should read all communications sent home or emailed each week.
+To be aware of events going on at school, families should read all communications sent home each week.

 In the Teacher/Parent Work Space, you will find mailboxes for each teacher and staff member, as well as for FSPATA and the Board of Trustees.
 Anyone wishing to leave mail for teachers, staff, FSPATA or the Board of Trustees may do so any time during the school day.
 Notes (clearly labeled) may also be sent in via your elementary school student’s folder for delivery to the correct boxes.
 Requests for conferences or phone calls may be left in writing in teacher mailboxes.

-A few weeks after school begins each year, an updated FSA Directory will be published to the parent/student secured section of the website, under the Directory/Forms/Info tab.
+Near the beginning of school each year, an updated FSA Directory will be published to the parent/student secured section of the website, under the Directory/Forms/Info tab.
 Directions for accessing the secured area are given during parent orientation; you may also get these directions by contacting Karen McMichael from an email address FSA already has on file for you.
 The online directory is kept up to date.
 If you do not have an Internet connection, you may request a paper copy.

 The Directory includes the name of every student, organized by classroom.
 With each student listing are parent names, daytime phone numbers, home addresses, email addresses and home phone numbers.
-Directory information is used to contact parents in case of emergency, and in case of an unexpected school closing.
+Directory information is used to contact parents in case of emergency and in case of an unexpected school closing.
 In order for your information to be kept up to date, you must return the Enrollment/Medical Information/Release that is included with your contract for enrollment.
-If your information changes during the year, please let the school office know as soon as possible.
+If your information changes during the year, please email Ann Thomas as soon as possible.

 Directory information is for personal use only and is not to be used for business solicitation, other than for FSA's own approved development efforts.

-To ensure accurate communication and agreement with school policies, parents, committee clerks and others who need to send written notices home separate from the newsletter must have their notice read and approved by the Head of Elementary School (for Elementary classes), the Head of Middle School (for Middle School classes) or the Director of Advancement (for all-school communications) prior to distribution.
+To ensure accurate communication and agreement with school policies, parents, committee clerks and others who need to send written notices home separate from the newsletter must have their notice read and approved by the Head of Elementary School (for elementary school classes), the Head of Middle School (for middle school classes) or the Director of Advancement (for all-school communications) prior to distribution.
 A copy should always be filed with the Administrative Associate.

 Teachers may be contacted via email or the contact information provided at the top of the faculty/staff member’s page on the FSA website.